wralex/PowerAppsEd/PowerBI/Paginated_Lab.md

 In this task you will create a data source and dataset to retrieve a query result from the **AdventureWorksDW2020** Dataset.
 1. Open **Power BI Report Builder**

 2. Verify that you are currently signed into your organization's environment by viewing the top right area of the application and see your display name below the Minimize, Maximize, & Close icons.
-If not sign in then click the **Sign In** message and go through the authenication to connect to the environment.
+If you are not signed in, then click the **Sign In** message and go through the authenication process to connect to the online environment.

 	![Signed In](https://github.com/wralex/PowerAppsEd/raw/76bd817ead5019d5cc72764e339ce198beb23316/PowerBI/Resources/Power%20BI%20Report%20Builder%20-%20Logged%20In.png)